 Try to stop at as many different beach access points along the coast as you can.
 You’ll find many spots to explore between the houses as you drive.
 Each beach has its own unique charm and is worth a visit.

-6 Best Beaches on Oahu's North Shore
+6 Best Beaches on North Shore Oahu

 Here are the most popular beaches you can’t miss when visiting us on the North Shore.